opf/openproject/docs/getting-started/invite-members/README.md

 Click the green **+ Member** button in the top right corner.

-Type in the name of the team member which you want to add.
+Type the name of the team member which you want to add.
 You can also choose several members at once. **Assign a role** to the new member(s) and click the blue **Add** button.

 ![add-members](1566224199456.png)